-EU and UK Securitisation Regulations
+EU Securitisation Regulation and UK Securitisation Framework

-None of the Sponsor, the Depositor, the Servicer, the Issuing Entity, the underwriters, any other party to the transactions described in this prospectus, nor any of their respective affiliates, will undertake, or intends, to retain a material net economic interest in the securitization constituted by the issuance of the Notes in a manner that would satisfy the requirements of (i) the EU Securitisation Regulation or (ii) the UK Securitisation Regulation.
+None of the Sponsor, the Depositor, the Servicer, the Issuing Entity, the underwriters, the other parties to the transaction described in this prospectus, nor any of their respective affiliates, will undertake, or intends, to retain a material net economic interest in such transaction in a manner that would satisfy the requirements of the EU Securitisation Regulation or the UK Securitisation Framework.

-Furthermore, no such party will undertake, or intends, to take any other action or refrain from taking any action prescribed or contemplated in, or for purposes of, or in connection with, compliance by any investor with any requirement of, the EU Securitisation Regulation, the UK Securitisation Regulation or any other law or regulation now or hereafter in effect in the European Union (the "EU"), the European Economic Area (the "EEA") or the United Kingdom (the "UK") in relation to risk retention, due diligence and monitoring, credit granting standards, transparency or any other conditions with respect to investments in securitization transactions.
+Furthermore, no such party will undertake, or intends, in connection with such transaction, to take any other action or refrain from taking any action prescribed or contemplated in, or for purposes of, or in connection with, compliance by any investor with any requirement of, the EU Securitisation Regulation, the UK Securitisation Framework or any other law or regulation now or hereafter in effect in the European Union (the "EU"), the European Economic Area (the "EEA") or the United Kingdom (the "UK") in relation to risk retention, due diligence and monitoring, credit granting standards, transparency or any other conditions with respect to investments in securitization transactions.

-The arrangements described under "U.S. Credit Risk Retention" have not been structured with the objective of enabling compliance with the requirements of the EU Securitisation Regulation or the UK Securitisation Regulation by any person.
-Consequently, the Notes may not be a suitable investment for investors who are subject to the EU Securitisation Regulation or the UK Securitisation Regulation.
+The arrangements described under "U.S. Credit Risk Retention" have not been structured with the objective of enabling compliance with the requirements of the EU Securitisation Regulation or the UK Securitisation Framework by any person.

+Consequently, the Notes may not be a suitable investment for investors who are subject to the EU Securitisation Regulation or the UK Securitisation Framework.
 As a result, the price and liquidity of the Notes in the secondary market may be adversely affected.

-Prospective investors are responsible for, and should analyze, their own legal and regulatory position and are encouraged to consult with their own investment and legal advisors regarding the suitability of the Notes for investment and the scope and applicability of, and compliance with, the EU Securitisation Regulation, the UK Securitisation Regulation and any other existing or future similar regimes in any relevant jurisdictions or other applicable regulations.
+Prospective investors are responsible for, and should analyze, their own legal and regulatory position and are encouraged to consult with their own investment and legal advisors regarding the suitability of the Notes for investment and the scope and applicability of, and compliance with, the EU Securitisation Regulation, the UK Securitisation Framework and any other existing or future similar regimes in any relevant jurisdictions or other applicable regulations.

-For more information regarding the EU Securitisation Regulation and the UK Securitisation Regulation, see "Underwriting" below.
+For more information regarding the EU Securitisation Regulation and the UK Securitisation Framework, see "Underwriting" below.